Muon $g-2$, dark matter, and neutrino mass explanations in a modular $A_4$ symmetry: Introduction

-In this paper, we successfully introduce a term in our construction model in order to explain the muon anomalous magnetic moment without suffering from the LFVs using the modular $A_4$ symmetry.
-In addition, we construct a predictive neutrino mass model based on a radiative seesaw model.
-The bosonic or fermionic DM candidate is also considered in the model and its stability is preserved by residual symmetry after the spontaneous symmetry breaking of the modular symmetry.
-We have performed numerical analysis using the $\chi^2$ fit at 2, 3, and 5 $\sigma$ confidence level (C.L.).
-We also show the allowed region for each of the C.L. and we focus in the region nearby the most favorable fixed point of $\tau=\omega$ as in the recent theoretical analysis of Ref.~\cite{Ishiguro:2020tmo}.
+In this paper, we successfully introduce a term in our construction model to explain the muon anomalous magnetic moment without suffering from the LFVs using the modular $A_4$ symmetry {in a supersymmetric theory}.
+In addition, we construct two predictive neutrino mass models based on a radiative seesaw model.
+Even though we have obtained several predictions for the minimum model, the minimum model would not provide our promising DM candidate.
+Thus, we minimally extend the model and get our DM candidate.
+In the extended framework, we show the allowed regions to satisfy the muon anomalous magnetic moment and the observed relic density of dark matter in addition to predictions of the lepton sector.
+We have performed numerical analysis for the lepton sector, applying the $\chi^2$ fit at 2, 3, and 5 $\sigma$ confidence level.

 This paper is organized as follows.
-In Sec.~II, we define our model construction and discuss various phenomenological objects under our model including the muon anomalous magnetic moments, neutral and active neutrino fermion mass matrices, LFVs and the relic density of the bosonic/fermionic DM candidate.
-In Sec.~III, we present our numerical analysis and our several predictions on CP phases and muon anomalous magnetic moment in the specific region nearby $\tau=\omega$ which satisfy the neutrino oscillation data, LFVs, and DM relic density are shown.
-In Sec.~IV, we devote the conclusions and discussions.
-In Appendix, we review the modular group and we show how the multiplication rules work in $A_4$ symmetry.
+In Sec.~\ref{model:setup}, we define our model construction and discuss various phenomenological objects under our model including heavier and active neutral neutrino fermion mass matrices, and LFVs.
+In Sec.~\ref{Muon:DM}, we formulate the muon anomalous magnetic moments and the relic density of the bosonic DM candidate.
+In Sec.~\ref{sec:NAl}, we present our numerical analysis and several predictions such as Dirac CP and Majorana phases, the neutrino masses through $\chi^2$ analysis for two scenarios.
+Then, we search for the preferred region to satisfy the muon $g-2$ and DM relic density selecting our favorite model in the neutrino analysis.
+We conclude in Sec.~\ref{con}.
+In the Appendix, we review the modular group and we show how the multiplication rules work in $A_4$ symmetry.

 \begin{widetext}

 \end{widetext}